mimic-sussex/sema/assets/tutorial/01-basics/01-introduction/index.md

 ### How to use this tutorial

-We recommended that you go from start to finish.
+We recommend that you go from start to finish.
 You can navigate the Table of Contents via the dropdown menu above (click 'Introduction').

 * Part 1, *Basics* starts with the basics of the playground interface, including layouts, the live coding editors and all the available widgets.